-Only when the defined hours are reached within seven years, the professional pilot receives the ATP license.
-Before, one speaks of a so-called "frozen ATPL".
-If the required number of hours is not reached within the seven-year period, the license entry is "CPL with ATPL Theory " and represents an advantage in the job market compared to a license holder with CPL theory.
+Only when the specified hours are reached in the seven years, the commercial pilot receives the ATPL(H) license.
+Before this time, it is called a "frozen ATPL".
+If the required hours are not reached within the seven-year period, the license entry reads "CPL with ATPL theory" and represents an advantage on the job market, even in this form, over a license holder with CPL theory.

 *The ATPL(H) license is issued if the following conditions are met within seven years: